eengl/ncepvpn/README.md

 ncepvpn d
 ```

-## Openconnect Configuration
+## OpenConnect Configuration

-`ncepvpn` v1.1.0 and newer supports a openconnect configuration file, `.openconnect`, in the user's home directory (i.e. `$HOME/.openconnect`).
-This gives the user the flexibility to add openconnect flags without the need to modify the `ncepvpn` script.
-The following openconnect flags will remain hardcoded in the `ncepvpn` script to maintain its intended behavior and interaction with the `ncepvpn` script.
+`ncepvpn` uses an OpenConnect configuration file, `$HOME/.openconnect`.
+This gives the user the flexibility to modify the OpenConnect connection behavior without the need to modify the `ncepvpn` script.
+The following OpenConnect flags will remain hardcoded in the `ncepvpn` script to maintain its intended behavior and interaction with the `ncepvpn` script.

-- `-u`: User name
+* `-u`: Username
-- `--background`: Run openconnect in the background
+* `--background`: Tells OpenConnect to run in the background
-- `--pid-file=`: Place the process ID of openconnect in the file
+* `--pid-file=`: Place the process ID of openconnect in the file

-Recommended openconnect configuration options for connecting to NCEP VPNs (**IMPORTANT:** Do not include "-" or "--" in the openconnect configuration file):
+Recommended OpenConnect configuration options for connecting to NCEP VPNs (**IMPORTANT:** Do not include "-" or "--" in the OpenConnect configuration file):

-- `no-dtls`
+* `no-dtls`
-- `token-mode=rsa`: If you have your RSA token configured on your workstation using [stoken](https://github.com/cernekee/stoken)
+* `token-mode=rsa`: If you have your RSA token configured on your workstation using [stoken](https://github.com/cernekee/stoken)

-Please read the openconnect manual for proper syntax of the openconnect config file.
+Please consult the OpenConnect manual for proper syntax.